 (Offered as ENGL 282 and FAMS 215) For better or worse, U.S. broadcast television is a cultural form that is not commonly associated with knowledge.
 This course will take what might seem a radical counter-position to such assumptions—looking at the ways television teaches us what it is and even trains us in potential critical practices for investigating it.
 By considering its formal structure, its textual definitions, and the means through which we see it, we will map out how it is that we come to know television.

 Prior coursework in Film and Media Studies is recommended, but not required.
 Not open to first-year students.
 Limited to 45 students.
 Omitted 2018-19.
-Professor Hastie.2019-20: Offered in Fall 2019
+Professor Hastie.2022-23: Not offered

 (Offered as ENGL 284 and FAMS 216) Media are not just audiovisual texts but also technological infrastructures, economic enterprises, ideological apparatuses, and artistic practices.
 This course provides an introduction to the analysis of modern media forms through a consideration of significant critical and analytical terms, together with a selection of media texts (ranging across print, photography, cinema, television, and digital media) for illustration and discussion.
 The key terms for discussion will reflect the complexity of how we define “media.”
 Topics may include: mass reproduction, authenticity and aura; print, time, and national consciousness; advertising, glamor, and myth; photography, indifference, and atrocity; cinema, race, gender, and spectatorship; television, liveness, and celebrity; digital media, buffering, and virality.
 Classes will combine lecture and conversation, and assignments will include several short critical essays and a midterm and final exam.